Waite Park Community Garden

 • Fruit Trees

 • Please be courteous to your fellow gardeners.
-If plants in your plot are shading other plots, you may be asked to remove the offending plants.
+If plants in your plot are shading other plots, you may be asked to remove them.

 • Gardeners who become unable to tend their plot over the course of the growing season should reach out to a garden lead as soon as possible to arrange for someone else to take over their plot.